refactorized/next-sanity-netlify/stack.md

 ### create package subdirectories, init yarn, setup workspaces

-We will be creating `web` and `sanity` directories later, but let's set yarn up to recognize them as workspace folders now.
+We will be creating `web` and `sanity` directories later, but let's set yarn up to recognize them as workspace directories now.

 `yarn init` is dumb, especially for private repos, just create this `package.json` for now: